qawolf/qawolf/docs/docs/add_assertions.md

 ## Next steps

-Congratulations - you've know understand how to write assertions in your tests! 🎉
+Congratulations - you've learned how to write assertions in your tests! 🎉

 There are a few places you might want to go from here: